brockpat/Dissertation/README.md

 # Dissertation

+## 📌 About
-This repository contains the code and documentation for the two primary projects of my dissertation.
-The research explores the pivotal role of investor heterogeneity and demand in shaping financial markets, critiquing existing methodologies and proposing new computational and theoretical directions.
+These projects form part of my dissertation in financial economics.
+The work engages with asset pricing theory, the role of demand in financial markets, and the challenges of modeling heterogeneity in macro-finance.
+A third and final project will be added to my dissertation.

 ## Overview